Search

 Diversity and Inclusion in Action: An Indian Perspective

-By Jai Thade, Content Designer
+By Jai Thade, Head of Content

 Last week, we looked at the history and context behind diversity and inclusion in India, with a special emphasis on the issues of Caste, Disability, and LGBTQ Identity.
 We also briefly touched on a few examples of the work being proactively completed in this space to create inclusivity.